2025 Thai monk scandal: Phra Thammavajirayanavut (Yaem)'s case

-Arrest
+The investigation results conducted by the Central Investigation Bureau reveals that at least more than 10 temples involved in this case.

+Sika Golf and senior monks case

 On 15 July 2025, Wilawan Emsawat was arrested in Nonthaburi and charged with receiving stolen goods, extortion, and money laundering.
 In a 16 July 2025 interview, she admitted to multiple relationships with two monks, along with a religious professor.
 Five phones owned by Emsawat were found, including several containing images of her engaged in sexual acts with monks.

 Police described Emsawat as having targeted senior monks.

 Aftermath and reaction

 Following Emsawat's arrest, police announced they will conduct background checks on around 300,000 Buddhist monks in Thailand.